jasonjjjc/flash-IT/README.md

 ## Longed For

 I would have liked to have a larger database of questions and answers but the time constraints restricted us significantly.
+It takes a lot longer than expected to find good interview question resources and then to choose questions with answers that were short enough to fit on a flash card - demonstrating the value of our site even more.

-I hope you enjoy using the app!
+I hope you enjoy using the site!